 You can download the Study in Finland guidebook (2020) issued by the Finnish Institute in Japan here (only in Japanese).
 We will also hand them out at student fairs and other events.

 In Finnish higher education system, there are two types of universities; General Universities and Universities of Applied Sciences (UAS).

 The mission of Universities is to conduct scientific research and provide scientific and artistic undergraduate and postgraduate education based on it.

-The mission of University of Applied Sciences is to train professionals with emphasis on labour market needs and conduct research and development with focus on instruction and promotes regional development in particular.
+The mission of University of Applied Sciences is to train professionals with emphasis on labour market needs and conduct research and development with focus on instruction, and to promote regional development in particular.

-Though Finland has two official languages, which are Finnish and Swedish, you can take degrees in English as well.
+Though Finland has two official languages (Finnish and Swedish), you can take degrees in English as well.
 In most universities there are plenty of programmes taught in English to choose from.

 You can search the programmes available from your fields of interests on the websites below.
 The best source for information is always the university’s own website.

 There are mainly two ways to apply; separate application or joint application.
 You can apply directly to university or you can jointly apply to 6 programmes at maximum through the website studyinfo.fi.